sadiemac/devsK8s/ReCap.md

 - **Ecosystem**: A vast ecosystem of tools and services has grown around Kubernetes, making it easier to integrate into existing infrastructures.

+- **Replicas**: Replica's are an essential way to maintain high availability, scalability, and reliability of containerized applications.
+They provide a powerful way to manage applications and ensure they can handle traffic and recover from failures.
+This is particularly important in the context of container orchestration and microservices architectures.

 ## **Relevance to the Microservices Movement**

 Kubernetes and microservices are closely related: